 Documents related to the study are available for review at the Information Centre located at 41, Route 132 in Port-Daniel-Gascons.
 For more information, contact 581-351-0020 or please contact us.

 We also believe in honesty and open lines of communications.
 As an example, in 2013, McInnis began laying the foundation for an active, respectful presence in the community of Port-Daniel – Gascons by establishing a Community Liaison Committee.
-The Committee, made up of elected and non-elected local officials and residents, facilitates communication and provides information to the public about the project to encourage quick, effective problem-solving, ensuring good relations with the community.
+The Committee, made up of elected and non-elected local officials and residents, facilitates communication and provides information to the public about the Company to encourage quick, effective problem-solving, ensuring good relations with the community.

 The Committee consists of representatives from :

 - the Municipality of Port-Daniel– Gascons (1)